maxhbr/LDBcollector/md/CDDL-1.1.md

 General Comments
 ----------------

+-   “Weak copyleft licenses require sharing changes and additions to the licensed software when you give copies to others.” (source: [BlueOak License
+    List](https://blueoakcouncil.org/copyleft "BlueOak License List"))

 -   “per SPDX.org, same as 1.0, but changes name from Sun to Oracle in section 4.1 and adds patent infringement termination clause (section 6.3) ” (source: